Atakapa

 The Atakapa /əˈtækəpə, -pɑː/ or Atacapa were an Indigenous people of the Southeastern Woodlands, who spoke the Atakapa language and historically lived along the Gulf of Mexico in what is now Texas and Louisiana.

 They included several distinct bands.
-They spoke the Atakapa language, which was a linguistic isolate.
+They spoke the Atakapa language, which is a linguistic isolate.

-After 1762, when Louisiana was transferred to Spain following French defeat in the Seven Years' War, little was written about the Atakapa as a people.
-Due to a high rate of deaths from infectious epidemics of the late 18th century, they ceased to function as a people.
+In 1850, Chief Ló, the last recognized central leader of the Atakapa people, died.
+After his death, the Atakapa did not appoint a successor chief, leading to decentralization of tribal political governance.
 Survivors generally joined the Caddo, Koasati, and other neighboring peoples, although they kept some traditions.
-Some culturally distinct Atakapan descendants survived into the early 20th century.
-There are several unrecognized tribes who identify as having descent from the Atakapa.
+Some culturally distinct Atakapa descendants survived into the early 20th century.

 Name

-The Atakapa called themselves the Ishak /iːˈʃæk/, which translates as "the people."

-Their name was also spelled Atacapaze, Atalapa, Attakapa, Attakapas, or Attacapa.
+The Atakapa called themselves the Ishak, which translates as "the people."
+They were also called the Atacapaze, Atalapa, Attakapa, Attakapas, or Attacapa.

 Atakapa is either a Choctaw or Mobilian term meaning "eater of human flesh".
 The Choctaw used this term due to their practice of ritual cannibalism.
 Europeans encountered the Choctaw first during their exploration, and adopted their name for this people to the west.
-The peoples lived in river valleys, along lake shores, and coasts from present-day Vermilion Bay, Louisiana to Galveston Bay, Texas.

 Atakapa language

-The Atakapa language was a language isolate, once spoken along the Louisiana and East Texas coast and believed extinct since the mid-20th century.
+The Atakapa language (natively, Ishākkoy or Yukhíti Kóy) is a language isolate, once spoken along the Louisiana and East Texas coast, extinct since the mid-20th century.
 John R. Swanton in 1919 proposed a Tunican language family that would include Atakapa, Tunica, and Chitimacha.
 Mary Haas later expanded this into the Gulf language family with the addition of the Muskogean languages.
 As of 2001, linguists generally do not consider these proposed families as proven.
+Instead, linguist David V. Kaufman posits that the structural and lexical similarities across other regional languages such as Chitimacha and Tunica reflect an ancient Lower Mississippi Valley (LMV) sprachbund shaped by extensive trade and inter tribal contact.